Benefits of a French Mortgage for Tax Purposes

 Please note this article is for general information.
 You should not rely on it without advice on the specific facts of your case.

-Our UK based French tax experts specialise in such French/UK issues; including taxation, wealth tax, succession, etc. They have extensive knowledge of French tax and the system there, please contact us for more details.
-We can also assist with loan insurance, other French insurance needs and competitive fx rates.
+Our French tax experts specialise in these legal issues; including taxation, wealth tax, succession, etc. They have extensive knowledge of French tax and the system there, contact us for more details.
+We can also assist with loan insurance, your French insurance needs and competitive euro rates.